Provider Search – MI Health Link

 - You also have access to a Care Coordinator and a Care Team that you choose.

-- Your Care Team includes you, your chosen allies or legal representative, Primary Care Provider, Care Coordinator, LTSS Coordinator and /or PIHP Supports Coordinator (as applicable), and others as needed.
+- Your Care Team includes you, your chosen allies or legal representative, PCP, Care Coordinator, LTSS Coordinator and /or Prepaid Inpatient Health Plan (PIHP) Supports Coordinator (as applicable), and others as needed.
 Everyone on the Care Team works together to make sure your care is coordinated.
 This means that they make sure tests and labs are done once and the results are shared with the appropriate providers.
-It also means that your PCP should know all medicines you take so that he or she can reduce any negative effects.
+It also means that your PCP should know all medicines you take so that they can reduce any negative effects.
 Your PCP will always get your permission before sharing your medical information with other providers.

 You can get services from any provider who is in our network and accepting new members.

-First, you will need to choose a Primary Care Provider.
+First, you will need to choose a PCP.
 You may be able to have a specialist act as your PCP.
-This will depend on your medical needs.
-This could be an Obstetrician, Gynecologist or Internal Medicine doctor.
-Call UPHP Customer Service at 1-877-349-9324 (TTY 711), 7 days a week from 8:00 a.m. to 9:00 p.m.
-Eastern time before choosing a specialist as your PCP.
-The call is free.
+This could be an obstetrician, gynecologist, or internal medicine doctor.
+Call UPHP Customer Service at 1-877-349-9324 (TTY: 711) before choosing a specialist as your PCP.

 - who has been recommended by someone you trust, or